Blowing Rock, North Carolina: Attractions

 Blowing Rock is the site of Glen Burney Falls and Glen Marie Falls.
+The Glen Burney Trail was originally a Native American hunting trail which follows New Year's Creek to the falls overlooks.
+The trail also served as access to early 1900s logging camps.

 The Blowing Rock area was once fought over by the Cherokee and Catawba Native American tribes.
 According to legend, two lovers - one from each tribe - were walking near the rocks when the man received a notice to report to his village and go into battle.
 When his lover urged him to stay with her, he became so distraught that he threw himself off the blowing rock into the gorge.
 The woman prayed to the Great Spirit to return her lover, and the Spirit complied by sending a gust of wind which blew the man back up the cliff and landed him safely on the blowing rock itself.
 This story of course is fictional but it was used as a draw for the attraction.
 In the 1980s, a billboard in Wilkesboro for Blowing Rock showed two Indians holding hands, one standing on the rock and one "floating".
 Today "The Blowing Rock" is a tourist attraction and is known for its superb views of the surrounding Blue Ridge Mountains.

-Another tourist attraction in Blowing Rock is the Tweetsie Railroad theme park, which is home to the only operational narrow-gauge railroad in North Carolina.
-Tweetsie Railroad operates a variety of narrow-gauge railroad equipment, including East Tennessee and Western North Carolina Railroad Locomotive No. 12, a steam locomotive built for the original ET&WNC Railroad in 1915.
-Visitors to Tweetsie can ride the train for 3 mi and enjoy the mountain scenery; the park also contains traditional amusement-park rides and attractions.
-Other attractions in the Blowing Rock area include the elegant and historic Green Park Inn, Mystery Hill where visitors can experience optical illusions that make objects suspended in mid air appear to take more force to move one direction than the other - Mystery Hill is also home to the Moon and Irene Mullins Arrowhead Collection with over 52,000 arrowheads on display, the Blowing Rock Country Club, and the Blowing Rock Art & History Museum.

-On the nearby Blue Ridge Parkway is Moses Cone Memorial Park, which offers scenic views of the surrounding mountains.
-The park contains the Moses Cone Manor and Estate, and features two large lakes surrounded by forests and trails.
-These trails wind for miles, and were once carriage trails for the Cone family.
-Adjacent to the park is the Blowing Rock Equestrian Preserve, where visitors can board their horses convenient to the trails; there are 25 mi of riding and carriage trails in the park.
+On the nearby Blue Ridge Parkway is Moses Cone Memorial Park, which offers views of the surrounding mountains.
+The park contains the Moses Cone Manor and Estate, and features two lakes surrounded by forests and trails.